-TELSF also evaluated the project's impact on indirectly related markets, in particular downstream retail gas supply markets and upstream world markets.
+TELSF also gave its assessment of the project's impact on indirectly related markets, in particular downstream retail gas supply markets and upstream world markets.
 With regard to the retail gas market, TELSF states that it cannot foreclose the market to new entrants because it does not have substantial power in the upstream market.